Mochudi

-Mochudi is one of the larger villages in Botswana with a population of 44,815 people in 2011.
+Mochudi is one of the larger villages in Botswana with a population of 50,321 people in 2022.
 It is situated in the Bakgatla tribal region, in Kgatleng District, about 37 km northeast of Gaborone.
-The village lies several kilometres from the main Gaborone–Francistown road, and can be accessed through a short turn at Pilane.
+The village lies several kilometres from the main Gaborone–Francistown road (A1 road), and can be accessed through a short turn at Pilane.
 Mochudi was settled by the Tswana people in 1871.
 The main attraction in Mochudi is the Phuthadikobo Museum which is perched at the top of a hill and holds a rich history of Bakgatla tribe and Batswana in general.

 History

 Mochudi was established as a result of people movements.
 Under pressure from Boer encroachment on their historic lands, the Bakgatla tribe migrated from what is now South Africa, settling in 1871 at the foot of Phuthadikobo Hill and beside the Notwane River.
 At this time, the Rev Pieter Brink of the Dutch Reformed Church founded a mission station at Mochudi.